Skip to content

 Google Workspace

-This guide walks you through configuring Google Workspace as your SAML identity provider for the application you are onboarding, enabling secure Single Sign-On for your users.
-You’ll learn how to set up an enterprise application, configure SAML settings to the host application.
+This guide walks you through configuring Google Workspace as your SAML identity provider for the application you are onboarding, enabling secure single sign-on for your users.
+You’ll learn how to set up an enterprise application and configure SAML settings to the host application.
 By following these steps, your users will be able to seamlessly authenticate using their Google Workspace credentials.

 1. Create a custom SAML app in Google Workspace